 As the subordinate’s work improves over time, you should respond with a corresponding reduction in the intensity of the monitoring.”

 It’s your job as their leader to understand everyone’s task-relevant maturity so you know how to approach managing them well.
 Trust your best people with the work they’re great at, and spend more time helping your people when they face new, challenging work.

 Grove provided this handy table to help think through how to apply Task Relevant Maturity with your team:

 Without taking the time to properly understand Task Relevant Maturity, such as by promoting a new manager then being hands-off after they take their new role, you can set up your team for failure before they even start.

-Over and over, I’ve heard stories of friends and customers tasked with new responsibilities and an absentee manager.
+Over and over, I’ve heard stories of friends and customers tasked with new responsibilities and having an absentee manager.
 That’s a recipe for struggle, frustration, and failure.
-Often, it also leads to turnover, as the employee leaves after that.
+Often, it also leads to turnover, as the employee leaves after that difficult experience.

 To learn more about Task Relevant Maturity, read:

 - The Most Important Management Concept You’re Missing: Task Relevant Maturity.